robleroni/Puerro/docs/04-State-Management.md

 ## State Inside the View

 In previous chapters the state always lived inside the view and was not used further.
 In the following example we have a from with an `input` element, where the user can insert their name.
-The question which poses itself now, is how to handle this name?
+The question which poses itself now, is how to handle and where to store this name?

 ```js
 const setName = evt => {